Russian Spiritual Mission in Beijing: Albazinians

 In the 17th century, Russia began exploring Eastern Siberia and first encountered China.
 Early contacts were marked by border conflicts, the most significant being the Qing army's capture of the Russian fortress Albazino on the Amur River in 1685.
 Forty-five Cossacks were taken as prisoners and resettled in Beijing, marking the start of a long Russian presence in China.
 While the Chinese referred to them as Russians, the group likely included baptized Buryats, Kalmyks, and descendants of mixed marriages.

 The Albazinians were settled in Beijing's Inner City near the Dongzhimen gate.
 The Manchu Emperor Kangxi enrolled them into the prestigious military caste of the Qing Empire, assigning them to the "Russian Company" of the imperial guard's yellow-bordered banner, receiving state-provided housing, funds for initial settlement, land allotments.
 A Buddhist temple, Guandi Temple (dedicated to the God of War) was granted to them for worship.
-The first Orhodox priest in China, Maxim Leontyev, converted it into a chapel in honor to Nicholas the Wonderworker, where he led services until 1695.
+The first Orthodox priest in China, Maxim Leontyev, converted it into a chapel in honor to Nicholas the Wonderworker, where he led services until 1695.

 Upon learning of Father Maxim's efforts to preserve Orthodoxy among the Albazinians, the Russian government requested the Chinese emperor to release the prisoners or allow them to build a church in Beijing.
 In 1696, Father Maxim, with Russian clergy, consecrated a church dedicated to Saint Sophia, though it was commonly called the Nicholas Church after the icon of Saint Nicholas.